stuhli/Aurora-Incident-Response/README.md

 Aurora Incident Response is available for MacOS, Windows and Linux.
 We are working on making it available for iPads and Android Tablets as well.

-## 1.2 Developement
+## 1.2 Development

 If you want to contribute, you are encouraged to do so.
 I'd totally like to see the tool growing.
 The whole application is build on an electron base and written in plain javascript and html.
 Even though technically I could have used node.js modules for functionality like webdav I refrained from it.
 The reason is, that node modules will not run out of the box when migrating the code to phonegap for IOS and Android.
-The good news is, it's really fast to set uo your development environment.
+The good news is, it's really fast to set up your development environment.
 I personally use Webstorm but it should work with pretty much any IDE.

 ### 1.2.1 Set up your build environment

-As pointed out in the description, Aurora Incident Response is built ib top of Electron which allows for multi platform compatibility.
+As pointed out in the description, Aurora Incident Response is built on top of Electron which allows for multi platform compatibility.
 You can easily install your tool chain the following way.

 Start by installing node.js.
 Follow the links to their download page.